buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_2_Building_Connect_Wallet_Button.md

 We need to create a `connectWallet` button.
 In the world of web3, connecting your wallet is literally a "Sign Up/Login" button built into one for your user.

-Ready for the easiest "Sign Up" experience for your life :)?
+Ready for the easiest "Sign Up" experience of your life :)?
 Check it out:

 ```jsx
 import React, { useEffect } from 'react';